Decoding Generalization from Memorization in Deep Neural Networks: Enhanced innate generalization to true labels in memorized models

-Models trained with corrupted labels have high training accuracy (on corrupted labels) while also having low testing accuracy \citep{zhang2021understanding}.
-We ask if we can decode the representations of the hidden layers of these memorized models to obtain better generalization.
+Models trained with corrupted labels have high training accuracy (on corrupted labels) while also having low accuracy on the test set with true labels \citep{zhang2017understandingdeeplearningrequires,zhang2021understanding}.
+We ask if we can decode the representations of the hidden layers of these memorized models to obtain better generalization to true labels.

-To do so, we build a Minimum Angle Subspace Classifier (MASC) using class-conditioned corrupted training subspaces obtained from the memorized models' hidden layer outputs.
-MASC is performed layer-wise for all the layers of the network independently as described in Section \ref{LAC}.
-MASC accuracy on corrupted training data, MASC accuracy on original training data, and MASC accuracy on testing data over the layer of MLP trained on MNIST, CNN trained on Fashion-MNIST, AlexNet trained on CIFAR-100 are shown in Figure \ref{figangle1_main}. $SGD$ optimizer \citep{qian1999momentum} was used for training MLP models, whereas $Adam$ optimizer \citep{kingma2014adam} was used for other models.
+To do so, we build a probe that we call Minimum Angle Subspace Classifier (MASC) using class-conditioned corrupted training subspaces obtained from the memorized models' hidden layer outputs.
+MASC is performed layer-wise for the layers of the network independently.
+More details on MASC are available in the Methods section.
+MASC accuracy on corrupted training data, MASC accuracy on original training data (with true labels), and MASC accuracy on test data (with true labels) over the layers of MLP trained on MNIST, CNN trained on Fashion-MNIST, AlexNet trained on CIFAR-100, and ResNet-18 trained on CIFAR-10 for various randomly-chosen fractions of label corruption in training data (i.e. corruption degrees) are shown in Figure~\ref{figangle1_main}.
+Likewise, results for MLP trained on CIFAR-10, CNN trained on MNIST \& CIFAR-10 and AlexNet trained on Tiny ImageNet are presented in Figure~\ref{figangle1_other}.